SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 ### Step 11

-Click on the member input and select any value from the dropdown, ideally unassigned.
-Click on Ok to confirm.
+Click on the member input and select National Monument from the dropdown.  (the screenshot show unnasigned selected, but you should select National Monument)  Click on Ok to confirm.

 ![][image-11]
 ### Step 12